When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Methodology

-To evaluate the robustness of persona effects to prompt formulation, we additionally introduce controlled variations within the persona condition.
-These variants preserve the same game structure, payoff specification, and action space, but systematically alter how agent identities are expressed, including differences in wording, strength of role framing, explicit prioritization of payoffs, and surface-level role labels.
-This allows us to isolate whether observed behaviors depend on a specific prompt formulation or reflect a more general effect of persona-based representation.
+We introduce controlled variations within the persona condition to test whether results depend on specific prompt formulations.
+These variants hold game structure, payoff specification, and action space constant while varying wording, role framing strength, explicit payoff prioritization, and surface-level role labels.
+The variants isolate whether observed behaviors depend on a specific prompt formulation or reflect persona-based representation more generally.
 Details of the specific prompt variants are provided in Appendix~\ref{app:prompt_variations}.

-This design enables us to distinguish between identity-driven and payoff-driven behavior.
-If agents act as payoff maximizers, they should converge to Nash equilibria when incentives are explicit, regardless of persona framing.
-Conversely, if role identity dominates, behavior should remain aligned with persona-consistent actions even when this conflicts with payoff-optimal strategies.
-The prompt variations further allow us to test whether these effects are stable under changes in representation, or sensitive to specific formulations of role descriptions.
+The design separates identity-driven from payoff-driven behavior.
+Payoff-maximizing agents converge to Nash equilibria when incentives are explicit, regardless of persona framing.
+Agents driven by role identity maintain persona-consistent actions even when those actions conflict with payoff-optimal strategies.
+The prompt variations test whether these effects hold across surface-level changes in role description or depend on specific formulations.